Babies and Pets – How to Introduce, Benefits & Safety Tips

 - If the back door to your home has a dog or cat flap, see if your baby fits in through that.
 There are plenty of instances of babies crawling out to freedom through these openings!

-- When it comes to dogs and baby’s safety, any time you feel that your dog is behaving strangely, seek expert advice without delay.
+- When it comes to dogs and your baby’s safety, any time you feel that your dog is behaving strangely, seek expert advice without delay.

 - If you are putting the baby in a swing for naps or playtime, be wary of your pets.
 They can get excited by moving objects and act out.